Nilpotence in Group Cohomology: Old results revisited

 \subsection{The nilpotent filtration of $\U$}

 As the mod $p$ cohomology of a topological space, $H^*(BG)$ is an unstable algebra over the mod $p$ Steenrod algebra $\A_p$.
-We recall that an $\A_p$--module $M$ is unstable, if, when $p=2$, $Sq^k x = 0$ if $k>|x|$, and, when $p$ is odd, $\beta^eP^k x = 0$ if $2k+e>|x|$. $M$ is an unstable algebra if in addition, it is a graded commutative algebra satisfying both the Cartan and Restriction formulae.
+When $p=2$, we recall that an $\A_p$--module $M$ is unstable if $Sq^k x = 0$ whenever $k>|x|$.
+When $p$ is odd, the condition is that $\beta^eP^k x = 0$ if $2k+e>|x|$. $M$ is an unstable algebra if in addition, it is a graded commutative algebra satisfying both the Cartan and Restriction formulae.

-The 1980's featured much remarkable work on $\K$ and $\U$, the categories of unstable algebras and modules, with the algebras $H^*(BV)$ playing a special role.
+The 1980's featured much remarkable work on $\K$ and $\U$, the categories of unstable algebras and modules, with the algebras $H^*(BE)$ playing a special role.
 (See \cite{s2} for entry into the extensive literature.)

 In the 1995 paper \cite{hls1}, H.-W.Henn, J.Lannes, and L.Schwartz revisited Quillen's work from this new perspective.
 Following \cite{hls1}, we have the following definition.

 \begin{defn} If $M$ is an unstable $\A_p$--module, let $d_0(M)$ be the maximal $d$ such that $M$ contains a nonzero submodule of the form $\Sigma^d N$, with $N$ unstable.
 If no such maximum exists, let $d_0(M) = \infty$, and let $d_0(\mathbf 0) = -\infty$. \end{defn}